wdawson/okta.github.io/_source/_docs/api/getting_started/design_principles.md

 ### User Agent

 Okta supports the standard `User-Agent` HTTP header to identify the user's browser or application.
-You should always send a `User-Agent` string to uniquely identify your client application and version such as `Oktaprise/1.1`.
+Always send a `User-Agent` string to uniquely identify your client application and version such as `Oktaprise/1.1`.

-> If your application is acting as a gateway or proxy, you should forward the `User-Agent` of the originating client with your API requests
+> If your application is acting as a gateway or proxy, you should forward the `User-Agent` of the originating client with your API requests.

 ### IP Address